 Barking Deer are polygamous creatures.
 Females reach sexual maturity between the ages of one and two.
 These females are polyestrous, with cycles spanning 14 to 21 days and estrus lasting two days.
 The gestation period is six to seven months, and they typically bear one baby at a time, though twins are occasionally produced.

 Several variables, including habitat quality, predation, disease, and human activity, can affect the lifespan of the Ceylon Spotted Muntjac.
 Males may have shorter lifespans than females due to breeding and territorial fights.
+However, the Barking deer lifespan is unknown exactly, but it is thought to be between 10-15 years.

 Physical features